 Glazebrook encourages us to consider this birthing relationship not as a singular event but rather as something that structures our every moment of becoming through time, which she refers to as an “arche”, a governing principle that determines the mode in which our lives unfold through time.

-Rather than endorsing a first principle of governance and domination, we will instead consider the phenomenon of maternity as an “anarchy”, in the sense employed by the French philosopher Emmanuel Levinas, to indicate a past so irreducibly previous to the present that it can never provide the basis for any origin or ground, an anarchy so disruptive that it irrevocably disturbs any attempt to posit one’s own individual self as an unconditioned first principle.
+Rather than endorsing a first principle of governance and domination, we will instead consider the phenomenon of maternity as an “anarchy”, in the sense employed by the French philosopher Emmanuel Levinas, to indicate a past so irreducibly previous to the present that it can never provide the basis for any origin or ground.
+It is an anarchy so disruptive that it irrevocably disturbs any attempt to posit one’s own individual self as an unconditioned first principle.

 Before the emergence of each moment, the materiality of my body is already dependent on the materiality of other bodies.
 Levinas explains, “Sensible experience is an obsession by the other, or a maternity … I am bound to others before being tied to my own body.”
 His discussion of “maternity” emerges alongside his description of two related conceptions of shared materiality, eating and breathing.
 Through eating, one metabolically incorporates what is outside oneself into one’s own body, sustaining one’s own life with commodities alienated from the past lives of others who labored to produce them.